 I’ve written and published works on topics such as the body as a material-discursive entanglement, data commodification, attention capitalism, and post-truth rhetoric.
 I’ve contributed to journals, including Somatechnics and Enculturation, and have published short articles for criticalposthumanism.net, a significant resource in the field of posthumanist studies: Rhetoric and Posthumanism and Embodiment in Posthuman Rhetoric.

 In recent years, my research has increasingly focused on algorithms, which I argue are transjective and holobiontic entities: entanglement, interdependence, and co-evolution within complex socio-technical systems.
 I’ve authored a book chapter (forthcoming in 2025) titled “Platform Capitalism and Postdigital Kakistocracy,” where I discuss digital platforms are active socio-techno-economic and rhetorical entities that go beyond passive information conduits, directly shaping user behavior, social norms, and the fabric of truth in society.
 In that, I introduced the concept of cybertransmorphosis which captures the essence of truths being so extensively reshaped and intermingled with various narratives and influences that they morph into something at times entirely distinct from their original form, a transubstantiation of reality.
-Additionally, I’ve published an article titled “Transjective-Holobiontic Rhetoric” in the special issue soma-data-techniques in more-than-human world in the journal Somatechniques, offering a posthumanist framework that illuminates the polymorphic dynamics of algorithms in contemporary digital ecosystems.
+I’ve contributed an article titled ‘Transjective-Holobiontic Rhetoric’ to the special issue Data in Motion in a More-than-Human World in the journal Somatechnics, which is scheduled to be published in April 2025.
 Finally, I’m particularly interested in critical theories and political philosophies of technology, sociology of technology and algorithms, the ethics of artificial intelligence, digital hermeneutics, continental philosophy of technology, and postphenomenology.